Wizard

 The Wizard is a right-click menu in the action editor that inserts common syntax for you, so you don't have to remember the commands.
-It appears when you create or edit Substitute Text, Substitute Content, Open URL, and other action types.
+It appears when you create or edit Substitute Text, Substitute Content, Open URL, Script, and other action types.
 What you see in the Wizard depends on the action type you're creating or editing.
 The Wizard is new in ActiveWords 5 and makes scripting features easier and more accessible.

 Where to Find the Wizard